-Medox® is a truly unique berry supplement that differs from other dietary supplements on the market.
+This makes Medox® a truly unique product that differs totally from dietary supplements on the market.
+Such scientific evidence does not exist on dietary supplements in general.

 It is a natural food supplement contains large amounts of anthocyanins from bilberries and blackcurrants that has been studied in multiple, independent, randomized double-blind placebo-controlled trials related to cardiovascular health.